Daniel-Christian-CardinalPeak/cricket/README.rst

 Cricket is part of the `BeeWare suite`_.
 The project website is `http://pybee.org/cricket`_.

+New versions (> 0.2) of Cricket use the Toga widget toolkit and support pytest.
+This version is a backport of pytest to tkinter.

 Cricket is a graphical tool that helps you run your test suites.

 Normal unittest test runners dump all output to the console, and provide very